Google Play Store Tags: What & How to Use Them

 Tags allow Google to cluster apps across categories to serve users with better content.

-Since March 2020, Tags now also show in the Search Results, next to the developer name, alongside the number of downloads and ratings.
-With tags now being so visible in the search results, they might also have an impact on conversion rate.
+Since March 2020, Google tags now also show in the search results, next to the developer name, alongside the number of downloads and ratings.
+With tags now being so visible in the search results, they might also have an impact on app conversion rate.

-In July 2020, users noticed that Play Store Tags can also be used to filter search results.
-It does look like Google is still testing this feature, but if this would be rolled out worldwide Tags might have a big impact on an app’s search visibility as well.
+In July 2020, users noticed that Play Store tags can also be used to filter search results.
+It does look like Google is still testing this feature, but if this would be rolled out worldwide, Google Play tags might have a big impact on an app’s search visibility as well.

-How to choose the right tags for your app or game.
+How to choose the right Google Play tags for your app

-To add tags to your app, login to the Google Play Console, click on ‘store presence > store listing’ in the left menu.
-Underneath ‘categorization’, click on ‘manage tags’.
-Developers can add up to 5 tags to their app or game.
+To add Google Play tags to your app, login to the Google Play Console and then click on store presence > store listing in the left menu.
+Underneath “categorization,” click on “manage tags.”
+Developers can add up to 5 Play Store tags to their app or game.

 Instructions on how to add tags to your app or game.

-According to Google’s guidelines developers should choose tags that describe the content and functionality of their app.
+According to Google’s guidelines, developers should choose Play Store tags that describe the content and functionality of their app.
 Google further stresses that you should choose tags that are “most obviously relevant to your app.
 It should be very clear to a user unfamiliar with the app why the tag is relevant based on the store listing or initial in-app experience”.

 We recommend to take Google’s guidelines to heart and be careful when choosing your tags.
-Only select the most relevant tags and refrain from adding tags that describe competitors as this might negatively impact your rankings and visibility.
+Only select the most relevant tags and refrain from adding tags that describe competitors, as this might negatively impact your rankings and visibility on the Play Store.
 That means that it is not necessary to use all 5 tag slots.
 Instead, it might be better for you to just choose 2 or 3 tags that are the most relevant for your app.

 Tags can also be assigned by Google automatically

-Even more interesting, we found that some of these automatic tags are not even available for developers to choose from in the Google Play Console.
+Even more interesting, we found that some of these automatic Google Play tags are not even available for developers to choose from in the console.
 We spotted 11 different tags that cannot be selected in the console but that still sometimes appear in the search results or on the app page.
-The most frequent ones are “Offline”, “Single Player” and “Stylised”.
-The others are “abstract”, “anime”, “cartoon”, chibi”, “competitive multiplayer”, “cooperative multiplayer”, “pixellated” and “realistic”.
+The most frequent ones are “offline,” “single player,” and “stylized.”
+The others are “abstract,” “anime,” “cartoon,” chibi,” “competitive multiplayer,” “cooperative multiplayer,” “pixellated,” and “realistic.”

 Games on Google Play have 4.68 tags on average: 2.68 were assigned automatically by Google and are not available to select manually.
 2 of the chosen tags were selected manually by the developers in the console.

-The most common tags are similar to category names
+Most common Google Play tags similar to category names

-In most cases, a tag similar to the category name will be displayed, along with one or more specific tags.
-If we look at the top 200 apps in the category “Games”, we can see that 11.6% of apps in the subset have the tag “Casual”, 9.7% have the tag “Arcade”,9 % have “Puzzle” and 8.4% have “Action”.
-20 apps have a unique tag they don’t share with any other game.
+In most cases, a Google Play Store tag similar to the category name will be displayed, along with one or more specific tags.
+If we look at the top 200 apps in the Games category, we can see that 11.6% of games in the subset have the tag “Casual,” 9.7% have the tag “Arcade,” 9% have “Puzzle,” and 8.4% have “Action.”
+Twenty Play Store games have a unique tag that they don’t share with any other game.

-Most used Google Play Tags in the Game Category
+Most used Google Play tags in the Games category.

-In the Puzzle category, the tag “Puzzle” (the category name) is used by 63% of the games.
-Then, the most popular tags are “Arcade”, “Tile-matching”, “Casual” or “Match 3”.
+In the Puzzle (Games), the tag “puzzle” (the category name) is used by 63% of the games.
+Then, the most popular tags are “arcade,” “tile-matching,” “casual,” or “match 3.”
 Games in other categories share similar behaviour.
-Therefore, category names such as “word”, “casual”, “strategy”, “simulation”, “puzzle”, “action”, “casino”, “racing” are the most common tags overall.
+Category names such as “word,” “casual”, “strategy,” “simulation,” “puzzle,” “action,” “casino,” and “racing” are the most common tags overall.

 Most used Google Play Tags in the Puzzle Category

-Monitor the impact of Google Play Store tags on ASO
+Monitor impact of Google Play tags on ASO

 You can use AppTweak to monitor your app’s visibility in the Similar Apps cards.
 Not only can you find out which apps are referring to your app in the Similar Apps card, you can also track the history and estimate how many views you might have received from similar apps.